top of page

 7. Lugaris Beach Apartments (from around £120/night)

-The standout family option in Poblenou: a luxury aparthotel with an outdoor pool, a separate children's pool, free cots and high chairs, babysitting, and family apartments sleeping up to six.
-Each apartment has a full kitchen, washer-dryer, and a rooftop terrace with views.
-The beach is close, Poblenou metro is 700 metres away, and on-site parking is available.
-For a family wanting the self-catering flexibility of an apartment with convenient resort style facilities, this is one of the best options in the whole city.
+This is the standout family option in Poblenou.
+It is a luxury aparthotel featuring an outdoor pool, a separate children's pool, and family apartments sleeping up to six.
+Each apartment has a full kitchen and a washer dryer.
+They make travelling with toddlers incredibly easy by offering free cots, high chairs, and even a babysitting service.
+For a family wanting the flexibility of an apartment with convenient resort style facilities, this is brilliant.

 8. Hotel Paxton Barcelona (from around £130/night)